The KIND Gallery

 Showing Your Artwork at IND

-Each quarter the IAA works with the Arts Council of Indianapolis to select a Central Indiana artist's collections to display throughout the terminal.
+Each quarter the IAA works with the Indy Arts Council to select a Central Indiana artist's collections to display throughout the terminal.
 This is our way to show passing travelers the amazing talent that is alive in Indiana.
 The installations reflect the diverse culture and environment of Central Indiana.

 We welcome any local artists interested in displaying their artwork at IND to submit a request below.
 While the temporary exhibits display work from a new artist every three months, keep in mind that space is limited to the available space at IND.
 The IAA values cultural diversity and encourages artists and organizations of varying backgrounds and experiences to submit proposals.

-For additional information on the arts program at IND or to submit your artwork for consideration please contact Caity by email or phone.
+For additional information on the arts program at IND or to submit your artwork for consideration please contact Chyanna by email or phone.

 Arts Program & Marketing Specialist